 The diagram shows this.

 We have illustrated it with the 300amp version, but the method is the same with the smaller controllers.

 There is one caution; the field inductance can cause the main decoupling capacitors to work a lot harder.
 Depending on motor type and load these can overheat so keep a close eye on them during initial tests.

 To reduce this problem, a diode (shown on the diagram) must be fitted : this is across the field winding and it allows field current to circulated independently of the armature current.

 This diode is quite difficult to specify accurately.
 At full load it is doing nothing, and also at no load it is doing nothing.

 Suitable power diodes might be:

-These are Shottky diodes which are low dissipation types, even so they may get hot and will need some heatsinking.
+These are Shottky diodes which are low dissipation types, but at half load they will carry the full motor current so they may get hot and will need some heatsinking.

 The currents quoted are continuous current ratings, transient currents handling abilities are enormous (26 thousand amps).
 A high voltage device is not required : the field is unlikely ever to have more voltage across it than half the battery voltage, but of course this is dependant on the relative resistance of field to armature.

 If you have found this article useful please share it to help others discover it